 Default values provided for In arguments in Studio are not displayed in Orchestrator, at any level.

 If a new version of a package is available in Orchestrator (you published a new version from Studio), it is indicated with the icon next to the process it is part of.
-For more information, see Managing Process Versions.
+For more information, see the Managing Package Versions page.